 What are you waiting for?
 Start looking for and analyzing the best investment properties in your city and neighborhood of choice by clicking here!

 Using debt to buy real estate is really an art form; real estate investors must understand the basics but have the free will to implement it in any way they see fit for their investments!
-So, if you’re a beginner real estate investor, make sure to brush up on your financing options to find the financing method that will bring you a sustainable return on investment!
+So, if you’re a beginner real estate investor, make sure to brush up on your financing options to find the financing method that will bring you a sustainable return on investment.
+Try using an Airbnb calculator to see how much you can earn from your rental property.
 In any case, using leverage is not a bad thing, you just have to know where to put your money to get the most out of it!

 If you have any more insights, please share them with us in the comments section!